How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 Birth certificates in the Philippines and those issued by other countries don’t look the same.
 They’re also not processed in the same way.

-So how can a foreign country accept a document (in this case, a birth certificate) from a completely different country with completely different laws and cultures?
+So how can a foreign country accept a document (in this case, a birth certificate) from a completely different country with different laws and cultures?

 This is when authentication enters the picture.